It is all so.very.complicated.

 While adoption can be incredibly challenging, it can also be beautifully redemptive.
 We suggest that all in the process or considering adoption research attachment disorders and try to go into adoption prepared with realistic expectations.
 Talk to others that have adopted and are raising kids from hard places.
 If you are considering adopting, Heather wrote this post about the complexities of orphan care and things you might wish to look for in an international program.

-The main reason we're writing this is because adoption is not ever going to even begin to touch the giant and growing orphan crisis.
+The main reason we're writing this is because adoption is not ever going to even begin to touch the giant and growing "orphan" crisis.
+The growing crisis might even be partly our fault.
+(Orphans as industry, that seems to be a thing!)

 We're writing to challenge our own ideas and approaches and systems.